Next round of engagement coming soon..

 The cultural plan is a roadmap for supporting and celebrating arts, culture and creativity in our everyday lives.
 It will describe the current situation, identify what matters to our community, where improvements can be made and how we can get there in the future.

-Feedback provided by the community, via the surveys below, will help Council prepare the plan that aims to build stronger communities and support the creative and cultural life of residents, workers and visitors.
+Feedback provided by the community, will help Council prepare the plan that aims to build stronger communities and support the creative and cultural life of residents, workers and visitors.

-A summary of community ideas from this round of engagement, along with other feedback already received from the MidCoast community, will be presented in the draft Cultural Plan to be published in August 2020.
+A summary of community ideas from the first round of engagement, along with other feedback already received from the MidCoast community, will be presented in the draft Cultural Plan to be published in August 2020.

 Why are we developing a Cultural Plan?